 Euphoria With Benefits

 Often times I think that having gender dysphoria is comparable to having foggy vision.
 I don’t feel fully qualified to assert that because I’ve never felt it personally.
 But it’s not hard to find about people that made rush decisions to alleviate their dysphoria.
-An extreme example I’ve came across multiple times is how some trans women have been disfigured from getting illegal silicone injections (AKA pumping).
+An extreme example I’ve come across multiple times is how some trans women have been disfigured from getting illegal silicone injections (AKA pumping).
 All with the main objective of reducing their dysphoria but without truly paying attention to the risks and consequences.
 Not that it happens to everyone, but dysphoria can cause distress and impairment.

 While considering any affirming treatment, I approach it with a clear mind.
 I try to look at my options with a certain level of objectivity.
 Maybe even with a degree of suspicion.
 I attribute this attitude to my gender euphoria, or at the very least to my lack of dysphoria.